Religion in Papua New Guinea: Islam

-Islam in Papua New Guinea counts for more than 5,000 followers, (most of whom are Sunni) mainly as a result of a recent spike in conversions.
+Islam in Papua New Guinea counts for more than 10,000 followers, (most of whom are Sunni) mainly as a result of a recent spike in conversions.
 Despite being a dominant religion in neighbouring Indonesia, adherents of Islam make up a small segment of the population.

 Hinduism

-According to ARDA, PNG had (1,620) 0.02% Hindus in 2015, up from 911 (0.01%) in 2010.
+According to ARDA, followers of Hinduism made up 0.01% of the population in 2020 (Shaivites and Saktists).
+This compared with 0.02% in 2015, and 0.01% in 2010.